 The Principal Auditor has a functional reporting line to the Bank's Audit and Examination Committee and the Group Audit, Country Head for Malaysia and Indonesia.
 Group Audit reports to the Audit and Examination Committee on a quarterly basis.
-The audits are managed in conjunction with the Principal Audit Managers in Singapore, who provide 'subject matter expertise' across businesses and infrastructure functions, with overall coordination by the Group Audit Country Head for Malaysia and Indonesia.
+The audits are managed in conjunction with the Principal Audit Managers in Singapore, who provide 'subject matter expertise' across businesses and infrastructure functions, with overall coordination by the Group Audit Country Head for Malaysia and Thailand.

 Group Audit provides a risk-based approach to examine, evaluate and report objectively on the adequacy of both the design and operating effectiveness of the systems of internal control and the effectiveness of risk management and governance processes.
-The Audit and Examination Committee reviews the work of Group Audit, including its Malaysia audit plan, progress and reports issued.
+The Audit and Examination Committee reviews DBMB audit plan, progress and reports issued.